pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 ssh-keygen -t rsa -C "your_email@example.com"
 ```

-Use the same email you registered at Github.
+Use the same email you registered at GitHub.

 On the next question press Enter to choose the default value.

 Now it will ask for a password.
-Enter a password (this is NOT your Github password).
+Enter a password (this is NOT your GitHub password).
 When it asks for a confirmation, enter the password again.
 Now enter the command:

 ```
 notepad ~/.ssh/id_rsa.pub